-As such, sport for its own sake has no educational value.
 Holistic education needs to be built on a foundation of both physical and emotional development.
 Physical activity, movement, and balance are core to physiological health and growth.
 Emotional, social, and cognitive skills underpin balanced psychological and academic maturity.

-Inasmuch as sport can contribute to a conscious concept of healthy and well-rounded human development, it has genuine value.
+In as much as sport can contribute to a conscious concept of healthy and well-rounded human development, it has genuine value.
 That is why the physical activity selected for inclusion in the Waldorf curriculum is carefully chosen to support balanced, holistic human development, rather than focusing on competition and personal gain.